MCPRUNNER/gossisMCP/README.md

 ## Notes

-- This server provides comprehensive analysis of SSIS package elements including advanced features like logging configuration, script code extraction, and specialized task analysis
+- This server provides comprehensive analysis of SSIS package elements including advanced features like data flow analysis, event handler analysis, parameter extraction, package dependency mapping, configuration analysis, logging configuration, script code extraction, and specialized task analysis
 - SSIS DTSX files have complex XML structures; the parsing handles namespace prefixes and various XML schemas
 - Ensure the MCP client has read access to the DTSX files you want to analyze
 - Supports analysis of SQL Server, Message Queue, Script, and other specialized SSIS tasks